It is not very healthy to work for hours starring on a computer monitor without taking breaks.

 EyeDefender can also help you prevent other problems related to computer use, which require a computer user to take short breaks.
 These problems include Carpal Tunnel Syndrome (CTS) or Occupational Overuse Syndrome (OOS), also known in the USA as Repetitive Strain Injury (RSI) and in Europe - Musculoskeletal Disorders (MSD).

-The most interesting break reminder is the visual training that displays various symbols and figures on the screen to relax the eyes.
+The most interesting break reminder is visual training; it displays various symbols and figures on the screen to relax the eyes.

-Eye Defender runs on most Microsoft operating systems from Windows 98 to Windows XP and Windows Vista.Advertisement
+Eye Defender runs on most Microsoft operating systems from Windows 98 to Windows 10.
+We have tested the last release version of the software on a Windows 7 and a Windows 10 PC and the program worked just fine on both of them.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.